Description

 Leaves: Green, long, lance-shaped.

-Wildlife: Attracts small butterflies and bees.
-Browsed by mammals.
+Wildlife: The flowers attract small butterflies and bees.

 Toxic / Danger: Not reported.